MultiSafepay/docs/content/integration/checkouts/payment-link/about-payment-links.md

 meta_title: "About payment links - MultiSafepay Docs"
 layout: 'single'
 logo: '/svgs/External link.svg'
-short_description: 'Generate payment links via our API or in your MultiSafepay account.'
+short_description: 'Generate payment links via our API or in your MultiSafepay dashboard.'
 url: '/payment-links/about/'
 read_more: "."
 aliases: